AVSystem/Anjay/doc/sphinx/source/BasicTutorial/BT3.rst

 necessary.

 The requirement of regularly invoking ``anjay_sched_run()`` is a direct consequence of Anjay being a single-threaded application.
-It is not a problem however, as you may call ``anjay_sched_run()`` in the event loop, that you would have to write anyway to (for instance) handle input events of some kind.
-So, in the event loop you could call ``anjay_sched_run()`` on every iteration.
+It is not a problem however, as you may call ``anjay_sched_run()`` repeatedly in the main program loop that you would have to write anyway.

-But that would introduce unnecessary waste of CPU time, wouldn't it?
-Right, and this issue is addressed by ``anjay_sched_calculate_wait_time_ms()`` which returns number of milliseconds before the next scheduled job.
+Unfortunately, a naive implementation could cause unnecessary waste of CPU time.
+This problem is addressed by ``anjay_sched_calculate_wait_time_ms()`` which returns the number of milliseconds before the next scheduled job - so, unless there is a communication going on, it would be the amount of time the CPU can sleep.
 In the next example we will use this value as a ``poll()`` timeout.

-Enough talking, time to write some code.

 .. _basic-event-loop: